comaas/service/spency/delegate-pattern.md

 3. **When Order of Execution is Critical**: When handlers must execute in a specific order with guarantees

 4. **For High-Performance Operations**: The pattern adds some overhead and indirection

+5. **For Simple Authorization Checks**: Simple permission checks based on user roles are better handled through authorization middleware at request time rather than through delegates

+## Delegate Pattern vs. Authorization

+It's important to distinguish between scenarios that call for the delegate pattern versus those better handled by authorization:

+### Use Authorization When:
+- Checking if a user has permission to access a resource
+- Enforcing role-based access control
+- Validating permissions at request time
+- Implementing consistent access control policies

+### Use the Delegate Pattern When:
+- Different domains need to react to events
+- Complex business processes span multiple domains
+- Changes in one domain trigger workflows in other domains
+- Cross-cutting concerns need to be separated from core domain logic

 ## Implementation Guidelines